-- 7. (1) The municipal manager will be responsible for the investment of funds, and he/she, with due regard for the provisions of the Municipal Finance Management Act, 2003 and in compliance with any policy directives formulated by the council, has to steer clear of outside interference, regardless of whether such interference comes from individual councilors, investment agents or institution or any outside parties. - (2) Under no circumstances may councilors and officials be bribed into making an investment. - (3) No member of staff may accept any gift unless that gift can be deemed so small that it would not have an influence on his/her work or was not intended to do so, and can merely be seen as goodwill and in this regard the municipality's standing resolutions have to be observed - (4) Particulars of gifts received, as described in the municipality's standing resolutions, have to be recorded in a register held for that purpose. - (5) The first and foremost objective for investments is the preservation and safety of the principal amount invested.
-It is a requirement that investments may only be made with institutions with a credit-worthy rating of F1 (Fitch) and better.
+- 7. (1) The municipal manager will be responsible for the investment of funds, and he/she, with due regard for the provisions of the Municipal Finance Management Act, 2003 and in compliance with any policy directives formulated by the council, has to steer clear of outside interference, regardless of whether such interference comes from individual councilors, investment agents or institution or any outside parties. - (2) Under no circumstances may councilors and officials be bribed into making an investment. - (3) No member of staff may accept any gift unless that gift can be deemed so small that it would not have an influence on his/her work or was not intended to do so, and can merely be seen as goodwill and in this regard the municipality's standing resolutions have to be observed

-- (6) Any investments made must be liquidated if an institution's credit-worthy rating falls below the level of F1 (Fitch)." - (7) To minimize the potential risk that banks would pose on council's investments, SM decided to assess banks based on the international rating scales as these ratings agencies are the most influential and is supported by table 2 of the Draft notice as these ratings are applicable to both national and international ratings. - (8) To limit exposer to a single institution, investment of funds, where this involves large amounts, should be distributed over more than one institution in order to limit Council's risk exposure. - Although the objective of the Chief financial Officer in making investments on behalf of the municipality shall always be to obtain the best interest rate on offer, this consideration must be mitigated by the degree of potential risk involved. - (9) Investments shall only be made at institutions with branches in the jurisdiction of the Swartland Municipality; - (10) The maximum amount invested with a financial institution should not exceed 10% of the relevant institution's shareholder's funds (capital and reserves). - (11) The council may not borrow money to invest. - (12) Should the municipal manager invest with financial institutions, he/she must ensure that such institutions are registered in terms of the Banks Act No. 94 of 1990 and that they are approved financial institutions - as approved by the Reserve Bank, from time to time. - (13) When making growth related investments, the municipal manager must guarantee that at least the capital amount invested is safe, and must exercise due diligence in this regard.
+- (4) Particulars of gifts received, as described in the municipality's standing resolutions, have to be recorded in a register held for that purpose. - (5) The first and foremost objective for investments is the preservation and safety of the principal amount invested.
+It is a requirement that investments may only be made with institutions with a credit-worthy rating of F1 (Fitch) and better. - (6) Any investments made must be liquidated if an institution's credit-worthy rating falls below the level of F1 (Fitch)."
+In the case where the sovereign rating (national credit rating) is graded down, the Accounting Officer may on recommendation of Chief Financial Officer allow a lesser favourable grading aligned to the lowered sovereign rating. - (7) To minimize the potential risk that banks would pose on council's investments, SM decided to assess banks based on the international rating scales as these ratings agencies are the most influential and is supported by table 2 of the Draft notice as these ratings are applicable to both national and international ratings. - (8) To limit exposer to a single institution, investment of funds, where this involves large amounts, should be distributed over more than one institution in order to limit Council's risk exposure.

+Although the objective of the Chief Financial Officer in making investments on behalf of the municipality shall always be to obtain the best interest rate on offer, this consideration must be mitigated by the degree of potential risk involved.

+(10) The maximum amount invested with a financial institution should not exceed 10% of the municipal net assets (capital and reserves).

+- (11) The council may not borrow money to invest. - (12) Should the municipal manager invest with financial institutions, he/she must ensure that such institutions are registered in terms of the Banks Act No. 94 of 1990 and that they are approved financial institutions - as approved by the Reserve Bank, from time to time. - (13) When making growth related investments, the municipal manager must guarantee that at least the capital amount invested is safe, and must exercise due diligence in this regard.